seanhig/wireguard-aws-starlink/README.md

 - Secure client connection to an AWS VPC Subnet
 - AWS VPC servers and services can communicate with services running on the client

+Although depicted as `StarLink CGNAT`, this will work behind any `CGNAT` or `NAT` gateway.
+It is especially useful for enabling site-to-site while mobile and connected to LTE.

 > This was developed to allow services (such as AWS DMS) to connect to `docker-compose` stacks running on my laptop, behind Starlink, from my AWS VPC.
 Effectively simulating AWS-to-on-premise site-to-site VPN.

 ## Wireguard w/ Starlink CGNAT and AWS